kswope/params_guard/README.md

 params_guard
 ============

 Are you paranoid about nefarious data in your params?
+Do you hate doing joins just to validate your input?

 In Gemfile: